cloudfoundry/docs-bosh/content/pre-start.md

 Pre-start script is usually just a regular shell script.
 ERB tags may be used for templating.
 Since pre-start script is executed in a similar way as other release job scripts (start, stop, drain scripts) you can use job's package dependencies.

+!!! note
-<p class="note">After templating, the pre-start script must have its shebang on the first line.</p>
+    After templating, the pre-start script must have its shebang on the first line.

 Pre-start script should be idempotent.
 It may be called multiple times before process is successfully started.